athms/hcprep/README.md

 This is a small Python toolbox to download the Human Connectome Project (HCP) task-fMRI BOLD and event data via the Amazon S3 storage system.

-Note that the toolbox with store the data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io) (BIDS) format.
+The toolbox stores the data locally in the [Brain Imaging Data Structure](https://bids.neuroimaging.io) (BIDS) format.

 **This project is still under development.**